cloudflare/cloudflare-docs/content/magic-transit/how-to/advertise-prefixes.md

 ## Border Gateway Protocol (BGP) control for advertisements

-Use BGP to control the advertisement status of your prefix — advertised or withdrawn — from Cloudflare’s global network for on-demand deployment scenarios.
-BGP Control works by establishing BGP sessions to Cloudflare’s globally distributed Route Reflectors, which will initiate propagation of your prefix advertisement across Cloudflare's global network.
+Use BGP to control the advertisement status of your prefix — advertised or withdrawn — from Cloudflare's global network for on-demand deployment scenarios.
+BGP Control works by establishing BGP sessions to Cloudflare's globally distributed Route Reflectors, which will initiate propagation of your prefix advertisement across Cloudflare's global network.

-Prefixes can be advertised from Cloudflare’s network in a supported on-demand method such as BGP Control, or dynamically via the UI, API, or [Magic Network Monitoring](/magic-transit/magic-network-monitoring/).
+Prefixes can be advertised from Cloudflare's network in a supported on-demand method such as BGP Control, or dynamically via the UI, API, or [Magic Network Monitoring](/magic-transit/magic-network-monitoring/).
 During the onboarding of your on-demand prefixes, please specify whether you want BGP-controlled advertisement or dynamic advertisement (via dashboard/API/Magic Network Monitoring).

 ![BGP diagram for Magic Transit](/images/magic-transit/bgp-diagram.png)